antonio-malcolm/corgi-scripts/README.md

 **Quick Install**

-From within the corgi-scripts directory, RUN:
+From within the corgi-scripts directory, RUN (installs to /usr/local, by default):

 ```
-$ ./install.sh
+# ./install.sh
 ```

 ADD the executables, installed under /usr/local/bin, to your user's NOPASSWD list in the sudoer's file: